-Managing Meraki with Cisco Defense Orchestrator
+Managing Meraki with Cisco Security Cloud Control

 • Simultaneously manage policies on one or more Meraki devices